Patater/manual-git/manuscript/backgrounds.md

 memory.
 We use the function `dmaCopyHalfWords()` instead of `dmaCopy()` because it is more explicit as to how it is copying and it lets us specify which DMA channel to use when copying.
 We'll use the same channel (channel 3) that the ordinary `dmaCopy()` uses, though.
-It also let's us specify which DMA channel to use when copying.

 Let's start out by writing some functions to display our backgrounds.
 Since we've already set up the hardware to display the data in the desired manner, right after the copy we will get some nice images displayed on our screens.
 If we didn't set up our backgrounds first, we'd most likely get garbage on the screen until we eventually did set up the background control registers.

 ```C++
 /* Select a low priority DMA channel to perform our background